christie is an integrative therapist in brooklyn

-Learn more about my offerings.
+Learn more below & see offerings.

 As a longtime practitioner, I stay inspired with collaborative learning based in vast and interconnected healing traditions.
 I also love to cook, knit, read poetry, and be in nature.